 Every death in Ireland must be recorded and registered at a civil registration office.
 You should register the death as soon as possible.
-It must be registered within 3 months.
-You need a death notification form, which you can get from the doctor who attended your loved one.
+It should be registered within 3 months, but you have up to 12 months to register the death.
+You need a death notification form, which you can get from the doctor who attended the person who died.
 Normally, a close family relative registers the death.
 If there are no relatives available to do this, the death can be registered by anyone who has knowledge of the death.

 You should bring the death notification form and your own photo ID to a civil registration office.
-You can find your local office on the hse.ie website, or call 1850 24 1850, 9am to 5pm, Monday to Friday.
+You can find your local office on the hse.ie website, or call 1800 700 700, 8am to 8pm, Monday to Friday, or 9am to 5pm, Saturday and Sunday.
 You need some personal details of the person who died, including their PPS number and their parents' full names.
-You can usually get a Death Certificate from the registrar at the time of registering the death.
+You can usually get a death certificate from the registrar at the time of registering the death.